Darling River Run Touring Route, Map & Guide

 About Brewarrina

-Brewarrina provides the visitor with an insight into the significance of the Darling River significance to indigenous history and living culture.
-Near the town centre is the Fish Traps, an ancient arrangement of rocks that corral fish for catching.
+Brewarrina provides the visitor with an insight into the significance of the Darling River to indigenous history and living culture.
+Near the town centre are the Fish Traps, an ancient arrangement of rocks that corral fish for catching.

 About Walgett